gpid007/showcase/README.md

 ### @3.
 ANSIBLE IMPLEMENTATION
 Provided ansible playbook is quite lean.
-It is based on the assumption of having to manage one just one Ubuntu server.
+It is based on the assumption of having to manage just one Ubuntu server.
 This is directly derived from aforementioned requirement specification.
 _"[C]onfigure a remote ubuntu server."_ (Singular)